Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D6
+I've been struggling with a challenge from the mastery-curriculum.
+We need to push a user specified list of names, sequentially into a user specified number of groups.
+I found this quite tricky until I decided to create a nested array with n arrays within the outer wrapper.
+I was quite pleased to have solved this one.

 ### R2D5
 Does playing with new themes for iTerm2 actually count as coding?
 If it helps I have really cool Terminal now!
 I did solve the ruby tweet redaction puzzle that I struggled with yesterday so that definitely counts.